 Well then you need calls-to-action.
-Without them, we wouldn't be converting our websitevisitors or social media fans into actual leads for our sales team.
+Without them, we wouldn't be converting our website visitors or social media fans into actual leads for our sales team.
 Without them, we wouldn't be calling on our audience to take any action in their lifecycle that actually benefits them or the growth of your business.

 This post will give you a sneak peek into a large set of designs available in the template.
-Download it now and follow along!
+Download it now and follow along.

 1) Basic Calls-to-Action

-Sometimes you just need a quick and clean button that helps drive conversion.
+Sometimes you just need a quick and clean button that helps drive conversions.
 Building a landing page that needs a customized submit button?
 Working on a website page that needs to drive visitors to a coupon?
 Drafting a blog post that needs a "read more" button after the summary?
 We've got you covered.
 The first set of 22 CTA designs in our set of templates are basic buttons.
 Here's a sampling of six: